Pinoccio/hardware-backpack-template/documentation/EEPROM Layout.rst

 pinoccio's pins.
 This numbering happens based on the physical location of the pin, regardless of the actual pin function.

-Pins are numbered 0-31.
-Pin 0 is the pin top left, pin 16 is the pin top right.
+Pins are numbered 1-32.
+Pin 1 is the pin top left, pin 17 is the pin top right, looking at the component side of the board.
 On the v1.0 pinoccio boards, the top is where the USB connector is.
+Pin number 0 means "not connected".

-All pin numbers are stored in a 5-bit field, which is exactly big enough to adress all pins.
-However, in general, a few bits above every pin number should be kept as reserved for future expansion.
+All pin numbers are stored in a 6-bit field, which has some values to spare for future expansion.
+However, in general a one or two bits above every pin number should be kept as reserved for future expansion.

 .. admonition:: Rationale: Numbered pins